The ATO estimates that 33,022 self-managed superannuation funds (SMSFs) were established from June 2015 to June 2016.

 Rapid industry growth

 The SMSF sector is experiencing rapid growth.
-According to the ATO, SMSFs accounted for 29 per cent of the $2.1 trillion total super assets in Australia.
+According to the ATO, SMSFs accounted for 29 per cent of the $2.1 trillion total super assets in Australia as at 30 June 2016.

 In total there were 577,000 SMSFs holding $622 billion in assets, which represents an over 300 per cent increase in funds managed over the past decade.